Omaha System Overview

 - Initial users included multidisciplinary staff members employed in home care, public health, and school health practice settings, as well as some educators in the United States.

-- Approximately 9,000 practitioners now use point-of-care Omaha System software to document the services they provide at their 400 locations.
-Approximately 2,000 more practitioners use paper-and-pen records.
+- Approximately 22,000 practitioners now use point-of-care Omaha System software to document the services they provide nationally and internationally.
+A small percent of the total use paper-and-pen records.

 - Users are described in diverse publications as well as on other sections of this Web site including Case Studies, Links, and Conferences.